leomeyer/OPDI/code/c/configs/opdid/doc/index.md

 Logic Port
 ----------

-The Logic port allows you to process the state of one or more Digital ports by applying a logic function (OR, AND, INVERT, ATLEAST(n), ATMOST(n), EXACT(n) and their inversions).
+The Logic port allows you to process the state of one or more Digital ports by applying a logic function (OR, AND, XOR, ATLEAST(n), ATMOST(n), EXACT(n) and their inversions).
 The result can be sent to other Digital ports.
 A Logic port is itself a Digital port; it will do its processing only if its Line is High (i. e. active).

 Pulse Port
 ----------

 A Pulse port is a Digital port that can generate periodic pulses with a defined period and duty cycle.
-Period and duty cycle can be detemined from other port's values at runtime.
+Period and duty cycle can be determined from other port's values at runtime.
 The output can be sent to Digital ports (inverted and non-inverted).
 Its maximum frequency depends on your system but in most cases would not exceed 100 Hz, so it's not really suitable for dimming lights or LEDs like a "real" PWM.
-It should be used for blinking lights (status indicators) or periodic actions that do not repeat very often.
+It should be used for blinking lights (status indicators) or periodic actions that do not repeat very quickly.

 Selector Port
 -------------